 American National Riding Commission - ANRC

 ANRC is an affiliate of the United States Hunter Jumper Association (USHJA) and alliance partner of the United States Equestrian Federation (USEF).
 The primary goal of ANRC is to promote the American System of Forward Riding and to promote the highest quality of educated riding and related services within schools, colleges, universities, and public or private riding establishments.
-ANRC offers two competitive programs that focus on developing excellence in riding skill, knowledge of riding theory, and the horse’s performance.
+Each year, ANRC offers competitive programs that focus on developing excellence in riding skill, knowledge of riding theory, and the horse’s performance.
+ANRC educational materials provide visual representations of good performances, as well as specific program and schooling techniques for the rider to follow.

-- A Program Ride (includes USEF Hunter Equitation Tests)
+A Program Ride (includes USEF Hunter Equitation Tests) worth 35% of the total score

-- A Hunter Seat Equitation Medal Course at 3’
+A Hunter Seat Equitation Medal Course worth 30% of the total score

-- A Derby Course (natural jumps in a field) at 3’
+A Derby Course (natural jumps in a field) worth 30% of the total score

-- A Written test based on riding theory and stable management
+A Written test based on riding theory and a selected stable management topic worth 5% of the total score

 Intercollegiate Dressage Association - IDA